jyellick/obc-docs/protocol-spec.md

 	LedgerStack
 }
 ```

-`CPI` (_Consensus Programming Interface_) allows the plugin to interact with the stack.
+`CPI` allows the plugin to interact with the stack.
 It is implemented by the `helper.Helper` object.
 Recall that this object:

   1. Is instantiated when the `helper.NewConsensusHandler` is called.
-  2. Is accessible to the plugin author when they construct their plugin's `consensus.Consenter` object (refer to `controller.NewConsenter`).
+  2. Is accessible to the plugin author when they construct their plugin's `consensus.Consenter` object.

 ### 3.4.3 `Inquirer` interface

 Definition:
 ```
 type Inquirer interface {
         GetNetworkInfo() (self *pb.PeerEndpoint, network []*pb.PeerEndpoint, err error) GetNetworkHandles() (self *pb.PeerID, network []*pb.PeerID, err error) }
 ```
 This interface is a part of the `consensus.CPI` interface.
 It is used to get the handles of the validating peers in the network (`GetNetworkHandles`) as well as details about the those validating peers (`GetNetworkInfo`):

 Note that the peers are identified by a `pb.PeerID` object.
 This is a protobuf message (in the `protos` package), currently defined as (notice that this definition will likely be modified):